wfnuser/burrow/README.md

 # burrow
 A Distributed Cache Library for Golang.

-This is a toy project for learning.
-It should not be used it in production.
+This is a toy project for learning cache.
+It should not be used in production.